 Decades of climate inaction

-For half a century, the federal government has known that climate change and fossil fuel use threaten the life and personal security of people in Canada.
+For over half a century, the federal government has known that climate change and fossil fuel use threaten the life and personal security of people in Canada.
 Yet, we continue to take actions that harm our children and those to come.

 In addition to violating charter rights, successive federal governments have violated the Canadian public trust doctrine.
 This doctrine is much older than the charter.
 It says Canada has a legal responsibility to protect vital, commonly held natural resources that citizens depend on and will depend on in the future.
 This includes the atmosphere, oceans and shorelines and the northern permafrost.
 The doctrine guarantees these public resources will be held in trust for future generations.